South African Social Security Agency: Operation

 In January 2012, Cash Paymaster Services (CPS), a subsidiary of Net1 UEPS Technologies, was awarded a five-year, R10 billion tender to distribute social grants on behalf of SASSA from February 2012.
-A rival bidder, AllPay, challenged the procurement process in court; in 2014 the Constitutional Court found that irregular processes had been followed, and consequently declared the tender invalid, but suspended the order in order not to interrupt grant payments, and to allow SASSA an opportunity to initiate a new tender process.
+A rival bidder, AllPay, challenged the procurement process in court; in 2014, in AllPay v CEO of SASSA, the Constitutional Court found that irregular processes had been followed, and consequently declared the tender invalid, but suspended the order in order not to interrupt grant payments, and to allow SASSA an opportunity to initiate a new tender process.

 Each month, the National Treasury deposits the total amount to be paid out into a Nedbank trust account.
 Interest earned during this period goes to the state.
 All beneficiary accounts are held at Grindrod Bank.

 A grant recipient can withdraw their grant from any SASSA paypoint across the country, which carries no withdrawal charge, and which Net1 CEO Serge Belamont claims is more secure because of the biometric security checks on fingerprints; or from designated retailers such as Pick n Pay, which work with EasyPay, another company owned by Net1, to allow these withdrawals; or from ATMs.

 Moneyline, another Net1 company, provides loans to grant recipients.
 Umoya Manje, also another company owned by Net1, allows grant beneficiaries to buy cellphone airtime on credit.